 And I think there is the first problem: they’re overreaching.

-They continue to push out more and more flavors, more and more products including Protein Bars, Protein Puffs, Pre-Workouts, and more.
+They continue to push out more and more flavors, and more and more products including Protein Bars, Protein Puffs, Pre-Workouts, and more.
 I’m only guessing and speculating here, but I feel like its possible that what’s happened is that production costs have increased as they’ve added more products, and rather than cut back on products, or shift prices to cover the cost, they found cost-cutting measures which have ultimately hurt the product.
 This just feels like it’s something beyond a simple lack of quality control.

 That doesn’t excuse the poor customer service or the manipulation of their reviews.
 I will not sit and judge anyone’s integrity, but the evidence is piling up, and it has me looking at them in a different light.
 And I’m not the only one.
 There is now a Sarah Bowmar subreddit where people are sharing their stories and interactions with Sarah on social media.